-Kerri Hickenbottom is a first-year Assistant Professor in the Department of Chemical and Environmental Engineering at the University of Arizona.
-She completed her B.S. degree in Civil and Environmental Engineering at the University of Nevada, Reno, and her M.S. and Ph.D. degrees in Environmental Science and Engineering at the Colorado School of Mines.
-Her research is centered on the development of novel engineered systems for resource recovery and reclamation of concentrate streams.
-She has investigated the technical, economic, and environmental life cycle impacts of a hybrid, membrane-based process (pressure retarded osmosis-membrane distillation) for energy generation from low-grade heat, forward osmosis for advanced treatment and recovery of drilling wastewater from hydraulic fracturing, and membrane distillation for management of concentrate streams.
-She looks forward to continuing her research and taking an interdisciplinary to solving our grand environmental challenges by collaborating with other researchers across campus and at the Institute of the Environment.
+Kerri Hickenbottom is an Assistant Professor in the Department of Chemical and Environmental Engineering at the University of Arizona.
+She completed her B.S. degree in Civil Engineering at the University of Nevada, Reno, and M.S. and Ph.D. degrees in Environmental Science and Engineering at the Colorado School of Mines.
+Dr. Hickenbottom has worked on novel membrane processes for over ten years with specialty in forward osmosis, pressure retarded osmosis, and membrane distillation.
+Her research focuses on investigating the technical, environmental, and economic potential of novel, engineered systems for resource recovery and reclamation of waste streams.
+Her research projects include investigating a hybrid, membrane-based process for energy generation from low-grade heat, advanced treatment processes for recovery of drilling wastewater from hydraulic fracturing, and management of concentrate streams for zero-liquid discharge.
+She enjoys taking her research outside of the laboratory by presenting at professional conferences and participating in K-12 outreach initiatives.

 PhD, Environmental Science and Engineering, Colorado School of Mines, 2015